 In order to learn as much as possible about each of the programming language’s strong and weak points security-wise, we also looked at the most common CWEs per language.
 Two CWEs reigned supreme and featured among the three most common 70% of the languages: Cross-Site-Scripting (XSS) also known as CWE-79 and Input Validation, otherwise known as CWE-20.

 Nearly all languages also have quite a few top ten CWEs in common.
-In addition to XSS and Input Validation, other CWEs that are were prominent across most languages are Information Leak/ Disclosure (CWE-200), Path Traversal (CWE-22), CWE-264 Permissions, Privileges, and Access Control, which is replaced in more recent years with its more specific close relative — Improper Access Control (CWE-284).
+In addition to XSS and Input Validation, other CWEs that are prominent across most languages are Information Leak/ Disclosure (CWE-200), Path Traversal (CWE-22), CWE-264 Permissions, Privileges, and Access Control, which is replaced in more recent years with its more specific close relative — Improper Access Control (CWE-284).

 And the Winner Of Most Secure Programming Language Is…No One and Everyone!